 Etsy is the biggest marketplace on the internet for handmade products.
 For photography, they can be physical prints or digital downloads.
 Most of the products are unique, and a lot are one-off items, never created again.

 You can also recreate your brand on Etsy.
-You set the price for your images and design your own page.
-They also gives you full control on how you want to display your photos to buyers.
+You set the price for your images and design your own page in the way you want to photos to be displayed.

 Etsy keeps 20 cents on each sale as well as 3.5% of the sale price.
 Selling items here can be a challenge.
 However, they offer a helpful handbook.
-This can teach all about branding, marketing, how to price your items and how to succeed.
+This can teach all about branding, marketing, how to price your items, how to sell your photos, and how to succeed.